sustainable-computing-io/kepler-doc/docs/platform-validation/index.md

 * DRAM

-We need to check the current hardware's component power souce support status and check if the exposed data is expected (zero or non-zero).
+We need to check the current hardware's component power source support status and check if the exposed data is expected (zero or non-zero).

 ### Data accuracy check